 Nova uses direct, fanout, and topic-based exchanges.
 The architecture looks like the one depicted in the figure below:

 Nova implements RPC (both request+response, and one-way, respectively nicknamed ‘rpc.call’ and ‘rpc.cast’) over AMQP by providing an adapter class which take cares of marshaling and unmarshaling of messages into function calls.
 Each Nova service (for example Compute, Scheduler, etc.) create two queues at the initialization time, one which accepts messages with routing keys ‘NODE-TYPE.NODE-ID’ (for example compute.hostname) and another, which accepts messages with routing keys as generic ‘NODE-TYPE’ (for example compute).
 The former is used specifically when Nova-API needs to redirect commands to a specific node like ‘euca-terminate instance’.
 In this case, only the compute node whose host’s hypervisor is running the virtual machine can kill the instance.
-The API acts as a consumer when RPC calls are request/response, otherwise is acts as publisher only.
+The API acts as a consumer when RPC calls are request/response, otherwise it acts as a publisher only.

 The figure below shows the internals of a message broker node (referred to as a RabbitMQ node in the diagrams) when a single instance is deployed and shared in an OpenStack cloud.
 Every Nova component connects to the message broker and, depending on its personality (for example a compute node or a network node), may use the queue either as an Invoker (such as API or Scheduler) or a Worker (such as Compute or Network).
 Invokers and Workers do not actually exist in the Nova object model, but we are going to use them as an abstraction for sake of clarity.
-An Invoker is a component that sends messages in the queuing system via two operations: 1) rpc.call and ii) rpc.cast; a Worker is a component that receives messages from the queuing system and reply accordingly to rcp.call operations.
+An Invoker is a component that sends messages in the queuing system via two operations: 1) rpc.call and ii) rpc.cast; a Worker is a component that receives messages from the queuing system and reply accordingly to rpc.call operations.

 Figure 2 shows the following internal elements: